 DCQ: The quantity of gas scheduled by El Paso at PG&E Topock based on a nomination by ENA of 30,000 MMBtu per day at PG&E Topock

-Price:
+Price: Gas Daily Midpoint Index for PG&E Large Packages for the applicable period less $.05 per mmbtu

 Delivery Point: PG&E Topock

-Period of Delivery:
+Period of Delivery:November 1, 2001 through May 30, 2006

-DCQ: The remaining quantity of gas not scheduled by El Paso at PG&E Topock in Section 3.A. above and scheduled by El Paso at [San Juan] as alternatively nominated by ENA at [San Juan]
+DCQ: The remaining quantity of gas not scheduled by El Paso at PG&E Topock in Section 3.A. above and alternatively nominated by ENA into Northwest Pipeline

-Price:
+Price:Gas Daily Midpoint Index for Northwest Pipeline Wyoming Pool, for the applicable period less $.10 per mmbtu

-Delivery Point: El Paso Williams-San Ignacio
+Delivery Point: El Paso Williams- Ignacio Plant Tailgate

-Period of Delivery:
+Period of Delivery:November 1, 2001 until the first full month following the reallocation of receipt point capacity by El Paso Natural Gas Company

-DCQ: 10,000 MMBtu per day
+DCQ: up to 10,000 MMBtu per day

-Price:
+Price:Inside FERC El Paso San Juan Index less $.10 per mmbtu

-Delivery Point:
+Delivery Point: El Paso Williams- Ignacio Plant Tailgate

-Period of Delivery:
+Period of Delivery:November 1, 2001 until the first full month following the reallocation of receipt point capacity by El Paso Natural Gas Company

+6. ENA and Huber will negotiate to create a “wellhead sale” under this transaction in which the delivery point under 3.A, 3.
+B and 3.C would become the outlet of the Durango compressor station and ENA would manage all of Huber’s upstream logistics and scheduling.
+In this scenario, the prices in 3.A, 3.B and 3.C would be decreased by the appropriate gathering charges, fuel charges and any other charges which are applicable under Huber’s gathering agreements.

 The gas purchase/sale set forth in this Paragraph 3 would be executed under that certain Enfolio® Master Firm Purchase/Sale agreement between ENA and Huber dated August 1, 2000.